 The Default Rule vs. Conditional Routing Rule

 All Drift accounts include a Default Routing Rule.
-Your Default Rule should be thought of as your fallback rule and should contain one or more teammates who can field a large variety of conversations so that no conversation goes unrouted, should a visitor fail to match all of your other conditional rules, they will be routed towards the Default Rule.
+Essentially, your Default Rule is your fallback rule.
+It should contain one or more teammates who can field a large variety of conversations so that no conversation goes unrouted, should a visitor fail to match all of your other conditional rules, they will be routed towards the Default Rule.

 Conditional routing rules are based on a variety of different parameters and are highly customizable.
 You can craft routing rules based on